ulixee/hero/docs/plugins/core-plugins.md

   - timezoneId `string`.
 The configured unicode TimezoneId or host default (eg, America/New_York).
   - locale `string`.
 The configured locale in use (eg, en-US).
   - upstreamProxyUrl `string`.
 A socks5 or http proxy url (and optional auth) to use for all HTTP requests in this session.
 See Hero constructor for details.
+  - upstreamProxyUseSystemDns `boolean`.
+A variable to indicate DNS should be resolved on the host machine.
+By default, if a proxy is used, hosts will be resolved by the remote proxy.
   - upstreamProxyIpMask `object`.
 Optional settings to mask the Public IP Address of a host machine when using a proxy.
 See Hero constructor for details.
   - dnsOverTlsProvider `object`.
 Configure the host and port to use for DNS over TLS.
 See Hero constructor for details.